 The Faculty of Engineering has been making significant contributions to Hong Kong and the engineering community world-wide by nurturing top-rated engineers.
 Amongst our graduates, there are internationally renowned engineers as well as eminent community leaders, and a large proportion of Hong Kong’s senior engineers and managers in public utilities, government and industry are graduates of the Faculty.
 Our 20,000 strong alumni excelled in different industrial sectors, formed a strong network to contribute to the sustainable development of the world, and served as great supporters to their alma mater and mentors for our younger generation.

 Today, the Faculty of Engineering continues to attract the best students from Hong Kong to study the many diverse programs, with an annual average intake of about 500 students into the undergraduate curricula, as well as over 500 postgraduate students for the taught and research postgraduate studies.
 With our world-renowned scholars and research facilities, we offer comprehensive broad-based education to our students, and our research achievements play a significant role in contributing to the betterment of the world.

-In 2012, the new 4-year curriculum is to be implemented that will provide greater flexibility in the selection of courses.
+The 4-year curriculum implemented in 2012 has provided greater flexibility in the selection of courses.
 In addition to the technical subjects, all students in the Faculty are required to take common core courses from the four Areas of Inquiry (AoIs): Scientific and Technological Literacy, Humanities, Global Issues, and China: Culture, State and Society.
 These AoIs are inter-related rather than mutually exclusive.
 Language skill is also a very important area of training for our students.
 All students are required to take English Language and Chinese Language courses.
 To equip students with practical working experience, most students are required to take Engineering Internship or Workshop Training in the summer after the first year of study.